Location

 His methods yield principled approaches to detecting and addressing disparities and algorithmic bias, understanding causal pathways, and making appropriate causal inferences in settings where observations are systematically censored, unobserved confounders are present, observed realizations are correlated, or the problem is sufficiently complex that simple parametric approaches are unrealistic.
 The goal of his work is to allow inferences about cause-effect relationships to be made from complex, high-dimensional observational data, which is a crucial task in the empirical sciences and rational decision-making.

-Recent applications of Shpitser’s work include analysis of adherence in HIV patients, investigating the association between highly active antiretroviral therapy in pregnant women and birth defects, and developing predictive models and dimension reduction strategies using oncology data.
+Recent applications of Shpitser’s work include the analysis of adherence in HIV patients, investigating the association between highly active antiretroviral therapy in pregnant women and birth defects, and developing predictive models and dimension reduction strategies using oncology data.
 His research also examines corrections for discriminatory bias in criminal justice data and learning predictors and causes of adverse outcomes in cardiac surgery patients.

-Shpitser serves as associate editor of the Journal of Causal Inference.
-He is a member of the research advisory board at Arnold Ventures, a limited liability company for research and evidence-based methods, and a senior program committee member for the International Conference on Machine Learning (ICML), Neural Information Processing Systems (NeurIPS).
-Additionally, he reviews articles for Uncertainty in Artificial Intelligence (UAI), the International Joint Conference on Artificial Intelligence (IJCAI), European Conference on Artificial Intelligence (ECAI), and the Journal of Machine Learning Research, among others.
+Shpitser serves as an associate editor of the Journal of Causal Inference and is a member of the research advisory board at Arnold Ventures, a limited liability company for research and evidence-based methods.
+He is also a senior program committee member for the International Conference on Machine Learning and the Conference and Workshop on Neural Information Processing Systems.
+Shpitser additionally reviews for the Association for Uncertainty in Artificial Intelligence, the International Joint Conference on Artificial Intelligence, the European Conference on Artificial Intelligence, and the Journal of Machine Learning Research, among others.
+He has also authored numerous papers and several book chapters, including for the Handbook of Graphical Models (Chapman & Hall, 2018).